Characterizing quantum synchronization in the van der Pol oscillator via tomogram and photon correlation: Nonclassical manifestations of synchronization

 Figure ~\ref{arn_tongue}(c) helps us understand the synchronization as well as nonclassical measure smoothly from the classical to deep quantum regime, whereas the top panels~\ref{arn_tongue}(a, b) are in two extreme regimes of the quantum vdPo in the $(F-\Delta)$ plane.
 The observation is that the classical region inherently shows strong synchronization with $\delta>1$; conversely, in the quantum limit, the system becomes less synchronized.
 As a result, the classical limit $\kappa_2=0$ captures strong synchronization with the higher nonclassicality, whereas the deep quantum regime is exactly opposite in it.
 Importantly, in all these cases, our results show that there is typically an inverse relationship between the nonclassical area and QS in the vdPo.

 To gain a more comprehensive understanding of the synchronization measure, we study the quantum correlation at steady state, which is expected to affect phase locking significantly.
-In this regard, in Figure \ref{arn_tongue_g2}, the $g^{(2)}(0)$-function is drawn as functions of $F$ and $\Delta$ for different values of the $\kappa_2$.
+In this regard, in Figure \ref{arn_tongue_g2}, the $g^{(2)}(0)$ function is drawn as functions of $F$ and $\Delta$ for different values of the $\kappa_2$.
 In Figure \ref{arn_tongue_g2}(a), the vdPo is strongly synchronized in the classical limit $\kappa_2=0$ with the drive; it can exhibit phase lock, collective oscillations, leading to bursty or bunched emission ($g^{(2)}(0) > 1$).
 Here, enhanced synchronization is linked with bunching.
 It is observed that for large drive strength or detuning, synchronization typically increases.
-The intriguing feature in the quantum regime $(\kappa_2=1)$ is that mirror symmetry of the Arnold tongues with respect to $(\Delta = 0)$ arises from the system’s symmetry: synchronization can occur for drive frequencies both above and below the natural frequency by the same amount (in terms of $|\Delta|$), as shown in Fig. \ref{arn_tongue_g2}(b).
-On the other hand, it is observed that at the deep quantum regime $\kappa_2=10^3$, synchronization is not captured, resulting in $g^{(2)}(0)\rightarrow0$ due to the strong quantum fluctuation in the phase of vdPo.
+The intriguing feature in the quantum regime $(\kappa_2=1)$ is that mirror symmetry of the Arnold tongues with respect to $(\Delta = 0)$ arises from the system’s symmetry: synchronization can occur for drive frequencies both above and below the natural frequency by the same amount (in terms of $|\Delta|$), as shown in figure~\ref{arn_tongue_g2}(b).
+On the other hand, it is observed that at the deep quantum regime $\kappa_2=10^3$, synchronization is not captured, resulting in $g^{(2)}(0)\rightarrow0$ due to the strong quantum fluctuation in the phase of vdPo, as shown in figure~\ref{arn_tongue_g2}(c).

+Overall, the synchronization characteristics from $g^{(2)}(0)$ lead to the emergence of phase locking and its corresponding photon statistics, as summarized in Table 1.
+We would like to emphasize that antibunched, coherent, and bunched regimes indirectly link synchronization.
 The stark signature of $g^{(2)}(0)$ emphasizes that the sensitivity of synchronization is dependent on how well the operating regime of quantum vdPo's is controlled through careful selection of system parameters.
-This is a distinctive signature of how QS manifests in nonlinear, driven-dissipative quantum systems like the vdP oscillator.
+This is a distinctive signature of how QS manifests in nonlinear, driven-dissipative quantum systems like the vdPo.